madebywild/wild-next/README.md

   Holds all elements (repeating elements) that are used by `components` across the site.
 Classic candidates are buttons, form components etc.
 - `./pages`
   Holds all pages (containers), each file should represent one route.
 They are automatically routed by their filename, but can have a custom route name (see further down below).
+  - `./pages/_document.js`
+  The underlying html for every page render.
+Try to stick to the pages components if possible, but use it for elegant side-wide stuff and if you need to integrate something that otherwise can't be done.
+See [Custom Document](https://github.com/zeit/next.js#custom-document) for more info on customization.
+  - `./pages/_errors.js`
+  404 or 500 errors from both client- and server side are handled by this component.
+We again have a sane default here, which frankly can be customized as needed.
 - `./services`
   Every piece of JavaScript that does not export a Component should be housed here.
 Classic candidates are Singletons that encapsulate functionality like SDKs.
 - `./static`